wlh18/html-css-1/README.md

 When it comes to making your sites more accessible, here are three easy tips to follow:
 1. Always use the semantic tag alternative if it's an option
 1. Attach labels to each of your `<input />` elements
 1. Use a `<button>` tag whenever you use an `onClick` event handler.
+For more reasons on why you should try to always use buttons with onClicks, see here: https://blog.benmyers.dev/clickable-divs/

 >Note: As of Oct.
 2019, the Supreme Court has cleared the way for discrimination law suits against websites that are not accessible to people with disabilities.
 The Supreme Court let stand a ruling that the Americans With Disabilities act requires web pages to be equally accessible as any other utility to those with disabilities.
 This means that creating accessible websites will be legally mandatory in the near future.
 In light of this, be aware that chrome has developer tools that can help audit accessibility issues, and you can also add this extension that provides more advanced features for discovering accessibility issues: https://chrome.google.com/webstore/detail/axe-web-accessibility-tes/lhdoppojpmngadmnindnejefpokejbdd?hl=en-US

 ### Common Tags In HTML

-There are many different tags that we can use to create HTML elements.
+There are many different tags that can be used to create HTML elements.
 Here, we will review the more commonly used HTML tags.

 <details>
     <summary>Heading Tags</summary>

 Heading tags are used to create headers for content on a webpage.
 Heading tags can come with built-in font size and weight variations corresponding to their level, depending on the browser.
-These can be removed with a reset CSS file, or customized using your own stylesheets.
+These can be removed with a reset CSS file, or customized by developers using their own stylesheets.

 There are 6 levels of heading tags that are available for use.
 The lower the number of the heading is, the more important it is.